 Unfortunately, GPIF and other Japanese institutions do not disclose their hedged positioning in their public financial reports (in English or Japanese), so it is difficult to know how much they could have left to sell or even how tactical they have been historically with these allocations.
-However, a 2019 report indicated that up to half of the GPIF's U.S. debt and three quarters of their European debt was hedged at that time.5 This puts the potential scale of their dynamic bond allocations at a theoretical maximum of about USD \$400 billion (the entirety of their JPY fixed income Chart 6 Hedged USTs are unattractive to Japanese investors again Yield pick-up from investing in 10y U.S. Treasuries for Japanese investor asset allocation), with a probabilistic maximum of closer to USD \$100 billion (extending GPIF's "equal weighted" asset allocation philosophy).
+However, a 2019 report indicated that up to half of the GPIF's U.S. debt and three quarters of their European debt was hedged at that time.
+This puts the potential scale of their dynamic bond allocations at a theoretical maximum of about USD \$400 billion (the entirety of their JPY fixed income asset allocation), with a probabilistic maximum of closer to USD \$100 billion (extending GPIF's "equal weighted" asset allocation philosophy).
 This tracks with interpolated data from the GPIF itself as well as Bloomberg data.
-GPIF's 2023 annual report shows a sudden spike in their actively managed Japanese bond allocations from 23% in 2021 to 40% in 2022 (again without any changes in overall asset allocation) roughly equal to USD \$70 billion in underlying asset moves.6 Meanwhile Bloomberg data shows that approximately \$150 billion of USTs were sold by Japanese investors in 2022 (see Chart 7 - above), and the GPIF represents about half of the Japanese institutional investor base.
+GPIF's 2023 annual report shows a sudden spike in their actively managed Japanese bond allocations from 23% in 2021 to 40% in 2022 (again without any changes in overall asset allocation) roughly equal to USD \$70 billion in underlying asset moves.
+Meanwhile Bloomberg data shows that approximately \$150 billion of USTs were sold by Japanese investors in 2022 (see Chart 7 - above), and the GPIF represents about half of the Japanese institutional investor base.